kitarobenaya/RPSgame/README.md

 [Click to open the app](https://kitarobenaya.github.io/RPSgame/)

 ## 💡 How to Play
-1. Open `index.html` in your browser.
+1. Open `the app` in your browser.
 2. Click Rock, Paper, or Scissors.
 3. See result and score updates.
 4. Play again until reaching predefined rounds or reset.